Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Identity/index.md

 ---
-title: Sitecore Identity
+title: "Sitecore Identity"
-description: 'Sitecore Identity is the platform single sign-on mechanism for Sitecore Experience Platform, Sitecore Experience Commerce and other Sitecore instances that require authentication.
-For security reasons we strongly recommend using Sitecore Identity 7.0.'
+description: "Sitecore Identity is the platform single sign-on mechanism for Sitecore Experience Platform, Sitecore Experience Commerce and other Sitecore instances that require authentication.For security reasons we strongly recommend using Sitecore Identity 7.0."
 origin: https://dev.sitecore.net/Downloads/Sitecore_Identity.aspx
 ---